ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - Which movies have been the top performers in terms of box office revenue?
     - How does RSVP Movies' box office performance compare with production companies?
     - Are there significant differences in performance across different Countries?
-    - Have there been noticeable seasonal patterns in movie releases and their performance?
+    - Have there been noticeable seasonal patterns in Box Office performance?
     - How does a movie's box office performance vary between weekdays and weekends?